Skip to main content

 -T, --no-tty Disable TTY making furyctl's output more friendly to non-interactive shells by disabling animations and colors

--w, --workdir string Switch to a different working directory before executing the given subcommand
+-w, --workdir string Switch to a different working directory before executing the given subcommand.
+NOTE: this will affect all the paths passed, including other flags like outdir and log, for example

 See Also